Doregon/tnpsh-wiki/big-stinky-brew/utilities/ps3xpad.md

 * Xbox 360 wireless dongles can support up to 4 wireless controllers

-* With Xbox 360 wireless controllers, you may have to re-sync using a button combo (START+SELECT+DPAD-DOWN) if you switch between the XMB and a game.
+* With Xbox 360 wireless controllers, you may have to re-sync using a button combo (START+SELECT+D-Pad-DOWN) if you switch between the XMB and a game.

-* To connect a DualShock 4 controller, you must set the internal BlueTooth address of the controller.
+* To connect a DualShock 4 controller, you must set the internal Bluetooth address of the controller.
 It only needs to be set once.

 * You can manually change the settings of PS3XPAD via changing the xpad_settings.txt file within the plugin folder.